Need for TREnD

 The Greater Toronto Area (GTA) has a vibrant RNA biology community of approximately fifty labs, whose exciting research spans many model systems, including bacteria, yeast, Drosophila, C. elegans, mice, zebrafish, plants, ciliates and humans.
 The last decade has witnessed an explosion of paradigm-shifting RNA-related discoveries, including microRNAs, transcriptome-wide sequencing approaches and CRISPR, and it has been said that we are in “the golden age of RNA biology research.”

-TREnD2016 will bring together researchers of every level to share their research and scientific approaches.
-We will begin the day with a dynamic keynote talk from Dr. Erik Sontheimer; an inspirational figure in RNA biology, who has made fundamental discoveries in the mechanisms of RNAi and the CRISPR bacterial RNA defense system.
+TREnD2018 will bring together researchers of every level to share their research and scientific approaches.
+We will begin the day with a dynamic keynote talk from Dr. Joan Steitz; an inspirational figure in RNA biology, who has made fundamental discoveries in the mechanisms of RNA splicing and translation initiation.
 The rest of the symposium will feature presentations from students and trainees in the region.
 Talks from students and trainees will be selected from submitted abstracts with a goal of covering the wide spectrum of RNA biology, genetic model organisms and career stages.
-Through a networking lunch and a poster session, we will encourage further collaboration, participant involvement, and the dissemination of scientific ideas.
+Through a networking lunch, career development symposium and a poster session, we will encourage further collaboration, participant involvement, and the dissemination of scientific ideas.
 Our symposium will also feature a “Trainee’s Choice” Poster Award, based on student voting.
 The first of its kind in the region, our symposium will provide trainees with valuable scientific feedback, strengthen and unify our scientific community, expose us to new ideas, and establish new collaborations.
-As the organizers, we will plan and orchestrate all aspects of the day with guidance from our faculty advisors, Drs.
-Julie Claycomb and Olivia Rissland—including creating an event website, acquiring additional funds, selecting abstracts, developing logos and advertising materials, and chairing the sessions.
+As the organizers, we will plan and orchestrate all aspects of the day with guidance from our faculty advisor, Dr. Julie Claycomb—including creating an event website, acquiring additional funds, selecting abstracts, developing logos and advertising materials, and chairing the sessions.
 In the long term, we intend this symposium to be an annual, trainee-organized event that brings together the diverse and exciting science in the region.